mmondics/openshift-intro/README.md

     Your table will look different depending on what work is being done in the OpenShift cluster at the time.

     Notice that you have *observability* of the entire OpenShift cluster, even though you cannot access or edit projects other than your own.
-In other words, you have read-only access to the full OpenShift cluster via the Observability stack, but you read-write access within your userNN-project.
+In other words, you have read-only access to the full OpenShift cluster via the Observability stack, but you read-write access within your zcxwsNN-project.

     OpenShift passes around a massive amount of data to run itself and the applications running on top of it.
 Prometheus is an extremely powerful data source that can return results for millions of time strings with extremely granular precision.